comp-lin-alg/comp-lin-alg-course/doc/source/practicalities.rst

 The theory component of the module will assume only a familiarity with undergraduate linear algebra.

 The implementation will be in Python, a very high level and simple language with similarities to Matlab.
-Students who are not familiar with Python will need to acquire some familiarity with the language, for example by doing one of the suggested tutorials.
 We won't use that many features of Python though, mainly just functions and loops.
+If you haven't done any Python before, then it is worth referring to `the official Python tutorial <https://docs.python.org/3/tutorial/index.html>`_ as you work through the exercises (Sections 1 to 5 are a good start).

 We will use the version control system Git to manage our code in files.
 We will combine this with Github Classroom to submit your code